 Where to Start??

-I started by taking my Christmas tree down first to get it out of the way and then moved on to the rest of my decor.
-When undecorating from a holiday, I like to pile everything up on our kitchen table first and then pack it all away in totes.
-This year, I put the more neutral wintery pieces aside.
+I started by taking my main family room Christmas tree down first to get it out of the way and then moved on to the rest of my decor.
+When undecorating from a holiday, I like to pile all my holiday decorations up on our kitchen table first and then pack it all away in totes.
+This year, I put the more neutral and winter whites pieces aside.
 Basically, all my red pieces got packed into totes and my more natural-looking pieces were left out.
-My Christmas style is very classic red and green, so I didn’t have a ton of “wintery” pieces, but I was okay with that.
+Unlike my everyday neutral color palette decor style, my Christmas style is a very classic red and green color scheme, so I didn’t have a ton of “wintery” pieces, but I was okay with that.
 I didn’t want a ton left out.
+However, if you want to keep a little color, you can leave out your red berries, colorful plaids, red ribbon, candles, greenery and even some Christmas wreaths to help create a cohesive look.

 What Christmas Decor should I keep out for Winter?